benweier/PresetCommand/readme.md

 This won't do much if you're already using the default settings but it gives you a simple template to follow to begin using Preset Command.
 It can do more than just themes and color schemes too!
 Anything you can set through a Sublime Text `.sublime-settings` file, even plugins like Package Control, Emmet, or Soda Theme can be set through Preset Command.
 Advanced presets can even run commands like `toggle_side_bar` and `toggle_minimap` in a single preset.

 # Usage

-Use "Preset Command: List Presets" from the command palette to list your current presets and select one to activate.
-Default shortcut: <kbd>ctrl+f4</kbd> (Windows/Linux) <kbd>super+f4</kbd> (OSX)
+`Preset Command: List Presets` from the command palette will list your currently enabled presets.
+Select one to activate or press <kbd>Esc</kbd> to cancel.
+Default shortcut: <kbd>ctrl+f4</kbd> (Windows/Linux) <kbd>super+f4</kbd> (OSX).
+This command is only available if at least 1 preset is enabled.

-"Preset Command: Manage Presets" from the command palette will open your `Presets.sublime-settings` file for editing.
-This file contains an array of JSON objects with the following properties:
+`Preset Command: Manage Presets` from the command palette will open your `Presets.sublime-settings` file for editing.
+This file contains an array of JSON objects as detailed below.

+`Preset Command: Enable Preset` from the command palette will list your currently *disabled* presets.
+Select one to enable it for use in the `List Presets` command.
+This command is only available if at least 1 preset is already disabled.

+`Preset Command: Disable Preset` from the command palette will list your currently *enabled* presets.
+Select one to disable it from the `List Presets` command.
+This command is only available if at least 1 preset is enabled.

+# Preset Structure

+Preset objects have the following properties:

-`name`: *Required*.
+`name`: **String**. *Required*.
 The name of your preset shown in the command palette, and also can be passed to the `preset_command_by_name` command in order to run it directly.
 It is recommended, but not enforced, that each preset be assigned a unique name.

-`description`: *Required*.
+`description`: **String**. *Required*.
 A short description of the preset, shown in the command palette for your own organisation.

-`settings`: *Optional*.
-An object containing one or more `key: value` pairs that the preset will save when activated.
+`settings`: **Object**. *Optional*.
+Contains one or more `key: value` pairs that the preset will save when activated.

-`run`: *Optional*.
-An array containing one or more Sublime Text commands (packaged or plugin) to execute.
-Arguments not yet supported.
+`run`: **Array**. *Optional*.
+Contains one or more Sublime Text commands (packaged or plugin) to execute.
+Arguments not supported.

-`file`: *Optional*.
+`file`: **String**. *Optional*.
 Defaults to `Preferences.sublime-settings`.
 Specify a filename to target a settings file such as `Package Control.sublime-settings`, `Emmet.sublime-settings`, or any `.sublime-settings` file in your `User/` directory.
 Only one file can be acted on at a time.

 # Settings Examples

 The following are examples of using `settings` in a preset.

-### Going into a presentation and need to make your text easier to read on the projector?
+#### Going into a presentation and need to make your text easier to read on the projector?

 ```json
 {